• smellfungus •

 Meaning: A fault-finder, a disagreeable curmudgeon who finds fault in everything, who loves misery and sharing it with others.

-Notes: The plural of this good if cranky word is smellfungi [smel-fun-jee] and it is still used by those familiar with the Sterne-Smollett debate over the relative merits of France and Italy (for which see below) and other discerning conversationalists.
+Notes: The plural of this good if cranky word is smellfungi [smel-fun-jai].
+It is still used by those familiar with the Sterne-Smollett debate over the relative merits of France and Italy (for which see below) and other discerning conversationalists.
 It is a lexical oddity you might find amusing and useful in view of the dearth of politically correct terms for such people these days.

 In Play: Smellfungi are bitterly egotistical people addicted to themselves to the point of constant wretchedness: "That old smellfungus could find fault in the very saints!"
 By implication, such people become a misery to those who know them, "Farthingsworth is a smellfungus who finds enough misery in the world for himself and all his acquaintances."